musman-uk/portfolio/exploratory-projects/game-development/README.md

 accessible approach to scripting.
 These languages influence how mechanics are implemented, how systems communicate, and how efficiently games run.

-My published games, such as *A Quiet Tree* and *Lanterns Trail*, reflect the practical considerations of small scale game development. *A Quiet Tree* focuses on stillness and atmosphere, using minimal interaction and gentle visuals to create a moment of calm.
+My published games, such as *Quiet Tree* and *Lanterns Trail*, reflect the practical considerations of small scale game development. *A Quiet Tree* focuses on stillness and atmosphere, using minimal interaction and gentle visuals to create a moment of calm.
 Its simplicity is intentional, allowing the environment